backstage/backstage/docs/integrations/github/org.md

 > provide authentication.
 See the
 > [GitHub auth provider](../../auth/github/provider.md) for that.

+## Permissions

+Prior to installing the GitHub Org provider you should confirm you have the right permissions:

+- Personal Access Token permissions are listed in the [GitHub Locations](./locations.md#token-scopes) documentation
+- GitHub App(s) permissions are listed in the [GitHub Apps](./github-apps.md#app-permissions) documentation

 ## Installation

 You will have to add the GitHub Org provider to your backend as it is not installed by default, therefore you have to add a